Hi, I am Yana,

-a European living in Michigan, crazy in love with the California coastline and zinfandels, ambient music and a good hearty pho.
+a European living in Michigan, crazy in love with the California coastline, ambient music and a good hearty pho.
+I specialize in fine art wedding photography infused with grit and soul.
+I absolutely love capturing intimate weddings, adventure elopements and epic engagement sessions for my couples worldwide.

 THIS ISN'T YOUR CLASSIC, TRADITIONAL, STAGED WEDDING PHOTOSHOOT WITH OTHERS DICTATING YOUR DAY.